18F/technology-budgeting/handbook.md

 "[Agile software development](https://agile.18f.gov/)" refers to using this trip-planning methodology for building and modernizing software systems.
 Instead of relying on years of costly planning and "requirements gathering" before beginning to write actual software, agile development projects are planned only in broad strokes, with a well defined description of the overall project goal and a strong preference for _just getting started_.
 A small, empowered, self-motivated team (usually 5-9 people, including developers, product managers, user researchers, writers, and/or security experts) is dedicated to accomplishing that goal, using user-centered design, working in two-week cycles to deliver some actual working software.

 On day one, the team plans only what they’ll do for the next two weeks.
 (The length of a project’s cycles can be as brief as one week or as long as four weeks — two weeks is the most common.)
-Each task they’ll work on is in the form of a "user story" — a specific user need revealed by user research.<sup>3</sup> The entire collection of user stories to be worked on is called the "backlog."
+Each task they’ll work on is in the form of a "user story" — a specific user need revealed by user research.<sup id="reference-3"><a href="#footnote-3">3</a></sup> The entire collection of user stories to be worked on is called the "backlog."

 The team works on a selected group of user stories for two weeks and, at the end, the team reviews the work that they did, tests it with end users, and then plans the next two weeks by pulling more user stories from the backlog.
 Repeat.
 Each of these two-week cycles is referred to as a "sprint."

 In the beginning, the software they produce may not seem like much (and may even be replaced by something else later), but it will gradually and systematically inform the project’s technical approach and help the team sensibly integrate the project into an agency’s existing legacy system.

 Functioning software is delivered at the end of each sprint, without exception — fully-tested, fully-documented, ready to be used.
 In this way, value is delivered constantly, until the software is good enough to be rolled out for broad use.
-The team continues to work until they accomplish all of the goals or they run out of money, whichever happens first.4
+The team continues to work until they accomplish all of the goals or they run out of money, whichever happens first.<sup id="reference-4"><a href="#footnote-4">4</a></sup>

 The vendor is paid for their employees’ time, not for a software system.
 Everything created by the vendor — software, documentation, research, designs, _everything_ — is owned by government, delivered to government at the end of each sprint.
 Technology changes, government policies change, regulations change, laws change, and leadership’s priorities change — any project that is planned in great detail up front will be unable to adapt to those changes, and will be at significant risk of failure, significant cost and deadline overruns, or costly "change orders."